maliik-ali/language-trainer/README.md

 # Solutions
 So I recognized this gap and made use of the principles of contextual augmented reality to engage and motivate users to construct their knowledge during real-world observation.

-- With the help of the Language Lerner app, the user will be able to Identify any object around them and learn the name of that specific object.
+- With the help of the Language Trainer app, the user will be able to Identify any object around them and learn the name of that specific object.
 - Build their knowledge during real-world observation.
 - Get a quick overview of the language book without reading the whole book.
 And know which book is more suitable to learn a language fast. for example